Title/Position: Research Administrator

 Degree(s)/School(s): Master’s in Environmental Studies (Planning) and Bachelor's degree in Philosophy, York University

 Background: Cara Chellew is a Research Administrator for the MCRI "Global Suburbanisms" research project at York University.
 Cara is a graduate from the Master of Environmental Studies program in urban planning at York University.
-Her research focuses on the design, regulation, and politics of public space.
-She is a co-editor of the March/ April 2017 issue of the Ontario Planning Journal entitled, "Planning in the New Millenium."
+Her research focuses on the design, regulation, and politics of public space and planning ethics.

 Publications & Presentations:

+Cara Chellew.
 “Creating a Brutal Cityscape: Defensive architecture and the right to the city.”
 Historical Materialism Conference Toronto 2016.
-(May 13-15, 2016).
+York University, Toronto (May 13-15, 2016).

-“Shanghai Urbanism: Reflections from the Outside In.”
 Cara Chellew, Anthony Dionigi, Justin Fok, Priscilla Lan Chung Yang, Nelly Volpert, Cathy Zhao.
+"Shanghai Urbanism: Reflections from the Outside In.”
 The City Institute Seminar Series.
-York University.
-(Oct 2, 2015).
+York University, Toronto (Oct 2, 2015).